-Fig. 17 Conceptual framing of the project from community to household level
+Fig. 1918 Conceptual framing of the project from community to household level

-Output 4.2 Pilot and demonstrate community-based ecosystem resilience and mitigation projects in selected four Wards in Binga and Buhera districts: Like the rest of rural Zimbabwean, Binga and Buhera districts have suffered serious land degradation and environmental destruction due to many reasons (Fig. 19); among them livestock overstocking, poor land husbandry practices, gully erosion worsened by cyclones, perennial veldfires, wanton cutting down of trees for firewood, poor cultivation practices, etc. The net effect of this will be to reduce land productivity, affect local climates, diminish natural capital, and generally reduce resiliency of vulnerable climate communities to change.
-Although this Proposal mainly is concerned with groundwater utilisation, it cannot ignore land degradation on the supply side of groundwater, which is set to worsen with climate change.
-In Binga and Buhera, one of the major major effect evident on the ground is the drying up of almost all water sources in the dry season.
-The implication of this is that both crop and livestock farming are severely constrained.
-This is crucial and cannot be ignored in this Project as it renders all other interventions futile.
-This sub-component is thereby included to tackle this and ensure ecosystem resilience.
+Output 4.2 Pilot and demonstrate community-based ecosystem resilience and mitigation projects in selected four Wards in Binga and Buhera districts: Like the rest of rural Zimbabwean, Binga and Buhera districts have suffered serious land degradation and environmental destruction due to many reasons (Fig. 19); among them livestock overstocking, poor land husbandry practices, gully erosion worsened by cyclones, perennial veldfires, wanton cutting down of trees for firewood, poor cultivation practices, etc. The net effect of this will be to reduce land productivity, affect local climates, diminish natural capital, and generally reduce resiliency of vulnerable communities to climate change.
+Although this Proposal is mainly concerned with groundwater utilisation, it cannot ignore land degradation on the degradation and local climate is often elusive and is shown here in Fig. 20.